Venice to charge entry fee from most visitors to prevent overcrowding

 According to The Times, tourists who book their entry have to present a QR code at the turnstiles at the railway station to enter the city.

-Spot checks will also be carried out by 15 controllers and fines ranging from EUR 50 to EUR 300 (USD 52 to USD 312) will be imposed on tourists without a valid entry pass.
+Spot checks will also be carried out by 15 controllers and fines ranging from EUR 50 to EUR 300 (Rs 4,124 to Rs 25,737) will be imposed on tourists without a valid entry pass.

 CNN reports that the entrance fee will apply to the Venice historic centre and the islands of Lido di Venezia, Pellestrina, Murano, Burano, Torcello, Sant’Erasmo, Mazzorbo, Mazzorbetto, Vignole, Sant’Andrea, La Certosa, San Servolo, San Clemente and Poveglia.